aaravmaloo/apm/docs/concepts/encryption.md

 1. Derive the validator key (bytes 64–95 of Argon2id output)
 2. Hash the validator key with SHA-256
-3. Compare against the stored validator hash in the vault header
+3. Compare against the stored validator bytes in the vault header

 This catches wrong passwords in milliseconds rather than waiting for a full GCM decryption failure.
 It's a UX optimization — not a security boundary (GCM still validates independently).